Internet safety tips for kids in 2020

 - Desensitization to inappropriate and often demeaning content

 Experts say it's not a matter of if children will see this type of content, it's a matter of when.
 In fact, This makes it all the more important to prepare them and make sure they don't feel uncomfortable talking to you in the case of an accidental incident.

 Children are using computers and mobile devices younger and younger, often from toddlerhood.
 This fact opens up a big can of worms regarding the internet and kids' safety while online.

 There are things you can do to protect your young children from viewing inappropriate content, and these measures will vary based on their age and online activities.

 Internet Safety for Kids Under 5

-- Parental Control Software: Programs like Net Nanny and Cyber Patrol allow you to filter inappropriate content, block profanity, set time limits, and receive alerts and notifications about your child's online activity.
-This type of software offers great flexibility and customizable control, however, they aren't free.
+- Parental control software: Internet filtering software, such as Net Nanny allows you to filter inappropriate content, block profanity, set time limits, and receive alerts and notifications about your child's online activity.
+These programs offer great flexibility and customizable control, however, they aren't free.
 Net Nanny, for example, costs $40 per year for one device.

 Internet Safety for Elementary Kids